hiiamboris/red-spaces-gitlab-mirror/README.md

 However for most practical tasks we can think of `size` on the last rendered frame.<br>
 When we click on any point, it's the last frame geometry that decides where that click lands to: what user sees (what was rendered) determines the behavior.

+**Quirk:** space object doesn't know it's parent or offset/shape within it => same space can be used multiple times in the space tree.

 To make spaces more lightweight, optimal **definition model** is like this:
 ```
 my-space-ctx: context [